 Case studies and ongoing evaluations point to the program’s unprecedented success with early learners, particularly for children who may be at risk for dyslexia.
 In fact, it serves as an early diagnostic test allowing teachers to intervene proactively before dyslexia becomes more difficult to overcome.

-Interestingly, the child who has a predisposition for dyslexia, is particularly strong in problem solving, "out of the box" imagination, and critical thinking skills.
+Interestingly, the child who has a predisposition for dyslexia, is particularly strong in problem solving, 'outside-the-box' imagination, and critical thinking skills.
 She typically compensates for cognitive differences by activating the reasoning part of her brain.
 If we strengthen the capacity to access these inherent abilities in both dyslexic and typical learners, all children can quickly become fluent readers!